dart-lang/site-www/src/_guides/language/sound-problems.md

 part of [Customize Static Analysis](/guides/language/analysis-options).

 <a name="common-errors"></a>
-## Common errors and warnings
+## Common static errors and warnings

-How to fix some of the errors and warnings you may see from the analyzer when enabling strong mode.
+How to fix some of the errors and warnings you may see from the analyzer or an IDE when enabling strong mode.
+These are distinct from [runtime errors or warnings](#common-runtime-errors) that you may only encounter when using a strong mode runtime for Dart 2, such as `dartdevc` or Flutter or the command-line Dart VM with `--strong` (where supported).

 <a name="undefined-member"></a>
 ### Undefined member